thrishalaa/create-your-style/README.md

 ## Features

 - *Virtual Try-On*: Upload an image of a person and select a garment to see how it looks on the person.
-- *Automatic Masking*: Option to use auto-generated masks for seamless integration of garments onto the person image.
-- *Dynamic Resizing*: Auto crop and resizing functionality ensures that the garment fits the person image appropriately.
 - *Post Outfits*: Users can post outfits created through the virtual try-on to share with others.
 - *View and Rate*: View outfits posted by others and rate them with likes or dislikes.